Egoism (band): History

-In 2022, Egoism partook in two major support tour slots, supporting UPSAHL on her "THIS IS MY FIRST HEADLINE TOUR" tour, playing the Oxford Art Factory on 4 November 2022, as well as supporting Last Dinosaurs on their 2022 Australian tour across Melbourne, Sydney and Brisbane.
-The band followed up those shows with festival appearances at Lost Paradise 2022, Port Kembla Festival 2023, Vivid Live 2023.
-As well as these shows, Egoism played shows at The Lady Hampshire and North Wollongong Hotel.
-Egoism also played a mini festival titled "Cough It Up" on 22 December 2023, at Marrickville Bowling and Recreation Club, for Cystic Fibrosis Community Care, in support of their drummer Adam Holmes, who lives with Cystic Fibrosis.
-Egoism also played intimate shows across Melbourne, Sydney and Brisbane in 2024.
-Egoism continued to play shows in 2024, playing as part of Fest By Inner West for SXSW Sydney on 20 October 2024, before they supported The Rions on their "Happiness In Places" tour in Wollongong, Dee Why and Sydney in November and December 2024.
-The band continued to tour in 2025 with appearances at "Twilight at Taronga" on 1 March 2025, as well as Jameson Distilled Sounds on 20 March 2025.
-Egoism supported Teenage Dads on their 2025 "Majorfomo Tour" in March 2025, all while going on their "2008 Honda Civic Tour", with dates across Byron Bay, Brisbane, Canberra, Melbourne, Wollongong and Sydney in February, March and April 2025.
+In 2022, Egoism partook in two major support tour slots, supporting Upsahl at the Oxford Art Factory on 4 November 2022, as well as supporting Last Dinosaurs on their 2022 Australian tour across Melbourne, Sydney and Brisbane.
+The band followed up those shows with festival appearances at Lost Paradise 2022, Port Kembla Festival 2023 and Vivid Live 2023.
+Egoism also curated and headlined a mini-festival, titled "Cough It Up", on 22 December 2023, at Marrickville Bowling and Recreation Club, for Cystic Fibrosis Community Care, in support of their drummer Adam Holmes, who lives with Cystic Fibrosis.
+In 2024, the band supported The Rions on their Happiness In Places tour for shows Wollongong, Dee Why and Sydney.
+They then supported Teenage Dads on their 2025 Majorfomo tour in March 2025, simultaneously undertaking their own headlining tour dubbed the 2008 Honda Civic Tour.

-Following the release of their debut album "And Go Nowhere" on 30 May 2025, the band went on the "and go nowhere" tour across Adelaide, Sydney, Brisbane and Melbourne, supported by sesame girl, maschienkrieger, ej wood, maira, gordon's grandson and gloomie.
-The band also supported half•alive on their 2025 "Persona" world tour in June 2025, playing the Rechabite in Perth, Northcote Theatre in Melbourne, the Roundhouse in Sydney and the Princess Theatre in Brisbane.
-Egoism played their first overseas shows in September, 2025, playing in Singapore as part of "music matters, Singapore".
-The band is set to embark on their "(trust me) tour" across October and November 2025, with dates in Canberra, Milton, Terrigal, Brunswick, Newcastle, Wollongong and Stones Corner.
+Following the release of their debut album And Go Nowhere on 30 May 2025, the band went on tour across Adelaide, Sydney, Brisbane and Melbourne.
+The band also supported Half Alive on the Australian leg of their Persona world tour in June 2025.
+Egoism played their first overseas shows in September 2025, playing shows in South East Asia.
+In October 2025, the band shared a four-track acoustic EP entitled (Trust Me), which presented four stripped-back renditions of songs from And Go Nowhere.